vatesfr/xen-orchestra/docs/docs/windows-templates.md

----
-sidebar_label: Windows templates with Cloudbase-init
+# Windows templates with Cloudbase-init
----

-# Windows Templates with Cloudbase-init: Step-by-step Guide & Best Practices

-This section provides step-by-step instructions for creating Windows templates that support cloud-init, using [Cloudbase-init](https://cloudbase.it/cloudbase-init/).
+This guide provides step-by-step instructions for creating Windows templates that support cloud-init, using [Cloudbase-init](https://cloudbase.it/cloudbase-init/).
 With these templates, you can specify many system settings (hostname, users, password, etc.) without setting up each VM manually.
 For more details on how to use Cloudbase-init, read the [online documentation](https://cloudbase-init.readthedocs.io/en/latest/index.html).